Xeris Biopharma Holdings Inc. (XERS) Shares Soar Above 1-Year High

-Xeris Biopharma Holdings Inc. (NASDAQ: XERS) has seen a rise in its stock price by 9.22 in relation to its previous close of 2.17.
-However, the company has experienced a 22.16% gain in its stock price over the last five trading sessions.
+Xeris Biopharma Holdings Inc. (NASDAQ: XERS)’s stock price has soared by 5.96 in relation to previous closing price of 2.18.
+Nevertheless, the company has seen a gain of 6.45% in its stock price over the last five trading days.

 Is It Worth Investing in Xeris Biopharma Holdings Inc. (NASDAQ: XERS) Right Now?